Class of 2019

 Major: Mechanical Engineering

-Kyle interviewed the manufacturing line technicians, sketched ideas during his early design phases, and fabricated several iterations of prototype before implementing the final version.
+Ward interviewed the manufacturing line technicians, sketched ideas during his early design phases, and fabricated several iterations of a prototype before implementing the final version.
 His first step was to ask the technicians questions regarding the current design.
-Their perspective on the situation was vital to Kyle’s ability to develop a workable solution.
-“Throughout the design process,” Kyle says, “I asked for critique from the technicians and the engineers to help guide me to a final version that everyone was happy with and proud of.”
+Their perspective on the situation was vital to Ward’s ability to develop a workable solution.
+“Throughout the design process,” Ward says, “I asked for critique from the technicians and the engineers to help guide me to a final version that everyone was happy with and proud of.”
 In the end, a large variety of materials were used in prototyping and on the final fix.
 “I was required to apply my knowledge of materials science and skills with fabrication.”
 With the confidence and knowledge learned in Professor Galloway’s class, the process was very efficient and led to a lasting solution.
-Kyle was truly in the driver’s seat on this project; he was responsible for the entire process from the first interview to the final design.
+Ward was truly in the driver’s seat on this project; he was responsible for the entire process from the first interview to the final design.